 I must confess I don’t understand the purpose of this screen.
 Maybe it’s just so that Datacolor has a reference for your calibration data, if you’ve chosen to share it with them.
-Anyway, dutifully choose your manufacturer from the drop-down menu, and type in the model of your screen, as I’ve done here:
+Anyway, I dutifully chose my manufacturer from the drop-down menu, and typed in the model of my laptop:

 This section really is important.
-The Help document says to leave these menus on “unknown” if you genuinely don’t know the answers, but please make the effort to find out the answers if you don’t know.
+The Help document says to leave these menus on "unknown" if you genuinely don’t know the answers, but please make the effort to find out the answers if you don’t know.

 If you have a wide-gamut screen, I’m sure you’ll know about it, because your wallet will be that much lighter because of it.
-Most laptop and Mac screens are normal gamut, but check your paperwork to be sure.
+Most laptop and Mac screens are normal gamut, but check your paperwork if you’re not sure.

 (Please don’t mix up wide gamut with wide format.
 Wide format screens are … y’know, wide.
 16:9 shape, or whatever.
 "Wide Gamut" refers to the range of colours they can show.
 If the salesman boasted to you about a "110% gamut" or "Adobe RGB gamut" screen, it means wide-gamut.)